KimbaWLion/DiscordBaseballBot/README.md

   * Not used, but supposed to be used to determine when a day ends to change the URL searched for.

 # Changelog
+* 8-26-17
+  * Turned emotes into constants to make it easier to change them
+  * Use player nicknames for players weekend
+  * Opponent batting RBIs now post an emote
+  * Base changing status actions now correctly change the base status
 * 7-10-17
   * Changed Mike Trout bot into Chase Utley bot
   * Grand slam salami emoji